krystianMoras/observing_transcriber/README.md

 Results are saved in .srt format

-All settings are in settings.yaml file, remember to set observed_path and transcription_destination_path
+All settings are editable in settings.yaml file as well as in GUI, remember to set observed_path and transcription_destination_path

+If you specify a huggingface model, it will be automatically downloaded to the /models directory next to the script/executable.

+**!IMPORTANT - audio files are discarded by default unless you set the processed_files_path**

 ### settings.yaml